liuyuxiang1021/TurboT2AV/README.md

 ### Stage 1: Bidirectional DMD

-Distills the LTX-2 teacher model from 1000-step to 4-step inference while preserving global attention.
+Distills the LTX-2 teacher model from multi-step to 4-step inference while preserving global attention.

 **Data preparation:** Prepare a text prompts file (one prompt per line).
 You can use our prompt enhancement tools to expand short captions into detailed LTX-2 prompts: